Medical Billing & Coding Community Education

 Entry-level Billing and Coding Course

 This 10-week, entry-level MBC course is intended for individuals interested in a career in an outpatient clinic, specialty clinic or insurance setting utilizing CPT, ICD-9-CM, ICD-10-CM and HCPCS codes.
 This course does not specifically address coding for acute care hospitals.

 As an offering of Community Education, there are no specific admissions requirements to participate in this program.
 However, there is significant content reading and a rapid pace during class sessions, which are held on campus in the evenings and include lecture, group discussion, homework and quizzes/exams to test your comprehension.
 In addition to tuition, this course requires participants to utilize three (3) textbooks which are available for purchase or rental from the Mercy College bookstore vendor.

 Following successful completion of the course, students are equipped for the national exam of the American Academy of Professional Coders (AAPC).

-Two New Courses for Professional Coders in Advance of the New ICD-10 Rollout
+One Course for Professional Coders in Advance of the New ICD-10 Rollout

-The Community Education Department will launch two new advanced courses for experienced coders preparing for the transition to ICD-10, just in time for the new federal mandate of October 1, 2015.
+The Community Education Department will launch a new advanced course for experienced coders preparing for the transition to ICD-10, just in time for the new federal mandate of October 1, 2015.
 With the transition, it is anticipated that Coders will begin to use more than 155,000 codes in ICD-10 (compared to 18,000 in ICD-9).
 This dramatic increase is due to the increasing need to understand anatomy, and the locations of most arteries, veins, bones, muscles, sinuses, nerves, tendons, ligaments, and lymphatic vessels.

 Length of Program